-How to contact your Care Team
+How to contact our plan's Care Team

-For assistance with claims, billing, or member card questions, please call or write to the VNS Health Total Care Team.
+For assistance with claims, billing, or member card questions, please call or write to VNS Health Total Care Team.
 We will be happy to help you.

-Method VNS Health Total Care Team - Contact Information
+Method Care Team - Contact Information

 CALL 1-866-783-1444

 Calls to this number are free.
-Hours are 7 days a week, 8 am - 8 pm (Oct. - March), and weekdays, 8 am - 8 pm (April - Sept.).
+7 days a week, 8 am - 8 pm (Oct. - Mar.) and weekdays 8 am - 8 pm (Apr. - Sept.)

-Our Care Team also has free language interpreter services available for non-English speakers.
+Care Team also has free language interpreter services available for non-English speakers.

-TTY 711
+ТТҮ 711

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

-7 days a week from 8 am - 8 pm
+7 days a week, 8 am $-$ 8 pm (Oct. $-$ Mar.) and weekdays, 8 am $-$ 8 pm (Apr. $-$ Sept.)

-WRITE VNS Health Health Plans - Care Team
+WRITE VNS Health

+Health Plans - Care Team

-220 East 42nd Street, New York, NY 10017
+220 East 42nd Street

+New York, NY 10017

 WEBSITE vnshealthplans.org

+ONLINE ACCOUNT vnshealthplans.org/account A safe and easy way to send us a message anytime and get information about your health plan.
+Available to members on the first day of enrollment

-How to contact us when you are asking for a coverage decision or appeal about your medical care
+How to contact us when you are asking for a coverage decision or appeal about your medical care or Part D prescription drugs